mcintyre321/Noodles/README.md

 #Noodles#

-Noodles is a .NET library for building model driven web/API applications on top of ASP MVC or WebApi.
-You might call it an OIM (Object-Interface mapper), and like an ORM, it has plenty of conventions to get you started, and plenty of ways to override those conventions.

-Simply mark your classes up to indicate relationships between domain objects, and to expose methods and properties.
-Add a route to the Mvc or WebApi handler, and you have generated your web application!
+Noodles, built on .NET, is a what you might call an OIM (Object-Interface mapper).
+By simply marking your classes up to indicate relationships between domain objects, and to expose methods and properties (based on dynamic rules), you can build an application or API.

+Currently there are two implementations:

+ - Noodles.AspMvc: build full featured maintainable HTML web applications.
+Progressively enhance your UI conventions to increase UI quality, and provide overrides for custom features.
+ - Noodles.WebApi: build rich Hypermedia APIs with HATEOAS compliance and ContentType versioning.

 ####Live Example MVC application: http://noodles.example.web.5.9.55.208.xip.io/####

+####Live Example WebApi application: http://noodles.example.web.5.9.55.208.xip.io/api####

 ## Key Benefits ##

- - Standardised UI convention across your site
+ - Reusable UI conventions across your site
  - Standardised API interaction
  - Very fast development
  - Dynamic, cross cutting security features
  - Opt in - you can use it for your whole app, or just alongside a standard app

-##Features##
+## Features ##

  * MIT Licence
  * Routable within existing ASP MVC and WebAPi applications.
 You can use it just for your admin area if you want.